 Here is what you need to know.

-Earnings season is winding down.
-Dell Technologies reports ahead of the opening bell.
+Earnings reporting is light.
+Carnival reports ahead of the opening bell.